rishihan123/California-House-Price-Estimator/README.md

 # California-House-Price-Estimator
 Machine Learning House Price Prediction Model

+Early stopping, random seeds and regularizers were implemented as the model kept overfitting and was giving inconsistent values every time it was trained.

+Only needs to be trained once with the line at the bottom.
+Once trained this line can be hashed out.